Lindsey Stirling: Synthesis Live (2018)

 Stirling and Evanescence announced they would be co-headlining together for the second leg of Evanescence's Synthesis Tour.
 They were also accompanied by a full orchestra.

 The Wanderland Tour (2018)

 On September 4, 2018, Stirling announced the 2018 Christmas-themed Wanderland Tour was slated to kick off in the fall on November 23 in Reno, NV.
 The tour concluded on December 22 in North Charleston, SC.

 Artemis Tour (2019–2022)

 Stirling announced her Artemis World Tour in 2019 to support her latest album.
 The tour began in Mexico in 2019, before moving into Europe.
-The tour was scheduled to continue in 2020 through South America, Australia and later North America however these concerts were postponed due to COVID-19.
+The tour was scheduled to continue in 2020 through South America, Australia and later North America however these concerts were postponed due to COVID-19 restrictions.
 The North American tour was rescheduled and began in 2021.

 Warmer in the Winter Tour (2019)

 On September 18, 2019, Stirling announced the continuation of her Christmas-themed tour from previous years.
 The tour was slated to commence on November 19 in Fresno, CA at the Warnors Center for the Performing Arts and conclude on December 23 in Fort Myers, FL at the Barbara B. Mann Performing Arts Hall.